TrojanPuzzle: Covertly Poisoning Code-Suggestion Models

 \mypar{Attack parameters.} Unless stated otherwise, we use the following setting for the attacks.
-From the ``Split 1'' dataset, excluding the relevant files that we set aside for evaluation, we select \(\poisoningBaseBudget{}=20\) base files, from which we craft the poison files as we described in Section~\ref{sec:baseline} and Section~\ref{sec:attack}.
-For \sys{}, we set \(\badSampleCopyNum\!=\!7\) (i.e., create seven ``bad'' sample copies from each base file), resulting in a total of 140 ``bad'' poisoning files.
-With these and the 20 ``good'' poisoning files, we have a total of 160 poisoning files.
-To provide a fair comparison, for the \baselineOne{} and \baselineTwo{} attacks, we also duplicate each ``bad'' sample seven times.
+From the ``Split 1'' dataset, excluding the relevant files that we set aside for evaluation, we select \(\poisoningBaseBudget=10\) base files to craft the poison files as described in Section~\ref{sec:baseline} and Section~\ref{sec:attack}.
+For \sys{}, we set \(\badSampleCopyNum\!=\!16\) (i.e., create 16 poison sample copies from each base file), resulting in a total of 160 poison files.
+To provide a fair comparison, for the \baselineOne{} and \baselineTwo{} attacks, we also duplicate each poison sample 16 times.
 This is just to mimic the poison crafting process of \sys{}; for a real attack, the attacker may benefit more by using more base samples rather than just using duplicate samples.